m1el/holey-bytes/spec.md

 - Xi*n*: Sign-agnostic integer of size *n* bits (Xi8, Xi16, Xi32, Xi64)
 - Fl*n*: Floating point number of size *n* bits (Fl32, Fl64)

-# Behaviours
+# Behaviour
-- Integer operations are always wrapping, including signed numbers
+- Integer operations are wrapping, including signed numbers
+    - Bitshifts are truncating
 - Two's complement
 - Floats as specified by IEEE 754
+- Execution model is implementation defined as long all observable effects are performed in correct order

 ## Relative addressing
 Relative addresses are computed from address of the first byte